 Chess Achievements

-Fourth Place Team 2018 National High School Championship Tied for First Place Individual 2018 National K-12 Grades Championship Tied for Second Place Individual 2019 National K-12 Grades Championship First Place Team World Amateur Team, U2000 Division, 2019 Fourth Place Individual 53rd Annual Greater New York Scholastic (2019) Fifth Place Team 53rd Annual Greater New York Scholastics (2019) Second Place Team 54th, 55th Annual Greater New York Scholastics (2020, 2021) |
+Fourth Place Team 2018 National High School Championship Tied for First Place Individual 2018 National K-12 Grade Championship Tied for Second Place Individual 2019 National K-12 Grade Championship First Place Team World Amateur Team, U2000 Division, 2019 Fourth Place Individual 53rd Annual Greater New York Scholastics (2019) Fifth Place Team 53rd Annual Greater New York Scholastics (2019) Second Place Team 54th, 55th Annual Greater New York Scholastics (2020, 2021) |

 International Chess Federation (FIDE) Master Wesley Wang